 When companies don’t position themselves as forward-thinking, nimble organizations, it can affect their hiring efforts, too.
 A separate survey shows 87 percent of workers consider a company’s reputation for being innovative as an important consideration when evaluating potential employers.

 In that spirit, here are five ways to help accounting professionals think outside the box to create a culture of innovation in the workplace:

 1. Play to innovate

 Play at companies like Pixar and Google is easy — their offices are built for creativity.
-How can you play at work?
 In less creative fields and offices, play is still possible, because it’s subjective.
-Play can mean exploring a new idea, collaborating on a new solution or simply challenging colleagues to a friendly game of Binder Clip Tag.
+Play can mean exploring a new idea, collaborating on a new solution or simply challenging colleagues to a friendly game of Sudoku or Jenga.
 As Brown suggests, play is a state of being.

 Some of us go out of our way to avoid meetings, stay off conference calls, wrap ourselves in cubicle-shaped bubble wrap and get through the day with as little human interaction as we can get away with.

 However, engaging on a significant and open level is one of the best ways to innovate.
 As a manager, schedule brainstorming sessions.
 Bounce ideas off members of your team.
 Talk through challenges.
 Be available to your staff outside of meetings

 Communication and collaboration encourage us to work through ideas in new ways with different perspectives.